nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-managing-translations.md

 {{/callout}}

 {{#> callout type='note' }}
 Nuxeo Web UI relies on Nuxeo UI Elements, which has its own localization.
 However, labels from Nuxeo UI Elements can be overridden in Nuxeo Web UI's message files.
 {{/callout}}

 ## Contributing Locale Resolvers

 A locale resolver is an object that knows how to load internationalization resources.
-This provides for a modular and configurable approach to loading translations, allowing custom resolvers to be specified for different types configurations.
-For an example of how to contribute a resolver, here's the default one used by the Web UI, which loads JSON objects via asynchronous XHR from a given folder (i.e. `msgFolder`):
+This provides a modular and configurable approach to loading translations, allowing custom resolvers to be specified for different types of configurations.
+For an example of how to contribute a resolver, here's the default resolver used by the Web UI, which loads JSON objects via asynchronous XHR from a given folder (i.e. `msgFolder`):

 ```JavaScript
 function XHRLocaleResolver(msgFolder) {